 2. Implement SSO Login For your Devices

 Single Sign-On (SSO) is a terminology used to describe the technology where all of your applications share the same login credentials for a user.
 Additionally, once a user logs in to one application, they can access other apps in the same session without having to re-enter their password every time.
 SSO means that every user has only one password to remember.
 The key SSO vendors that we have been running across in the enterprise space include Okta, PingIdentity, Microsoft ADFS / Azure AD, OneLogin, and Google Auth.
+Check out our SSO guide here!

 Why should you implement SSO for your mobile devices?
 There are several reasons, but the primary ones include: